PeiZhang0925/USA-FLU/README.md

 # USA-FLU

-This repository contains the codes and data used to produce the results of the USA-FLU paper (take state Kentucky for example).
+This repository contains the codes and data used to produce the results of the USA-FLU paper (take the state Kentucky for example in the step-by-step demonstration of data analysis file).

-## Data

-The Data folder contains the data used.
+- Analyses — This folder contains all the codes.

-**Data**
-- state_ky.csv — raw flu season data with environmental and influenza variables
-- state_ky_full.csv — raw full data with environmental and influenza variables for surrogate data generation in EDM analyses
-- state_ky_processed.csv — processed data with environmental and influenza variables for PCMCI+ analyses

-## Analyses

-The Analyses folder contains all the codes used in this study.
+- Data_USA — This folder contains all the data used.

-**Codes**
-- EDM.R — codes for Empirical Dynamic Modeling (EDM) analyses
-- PCMCI+.py — codes for Peter-Clark-momentary-conditional-independence plus (PCMCI+) analyses
-- GLM.R —- codes for Generalized Linear Model (GLM) analyses
+- Data_KY — This folder contains the data of Kentucky, used for the step-by-step demonstration of data analysis file.